 Neocicada hieroglyphica (Say) - hieroglyphic cicada.
 Partial to oaks; first species to be heard in spring; song starts with a sequence of progressively softer whiney bursts and ends with an even whine.

 Figure 2.
 Hieroglyphic cicada, Neocicada hieroglyphica (Say).
 Total length (head to tips of forewings) is 32 mm (about 1 1/4 inch).
 Photograph by Lyle J. Buss, University of Florida.

 Large (length of forewing 31-57 mm)

 Diceroprocta biconica (Walker) - Keys cicada.
-Keys and Everglades; song a loud continuous high-pitched buzz.
+Florida Keys; song a loud continuous high-pitched, metallic buzz.

 Tibicen auletes (Germar) - dusk-calling cicada

 Figure 3.
 Dusk-calling cicada, Tibicen auletes (Germar).
 Total length (head to tips of forewings) is 64 mm (about 2 1/2 inches).
 Photograph by Lyle J. Buss, University of Florida.

 Tibicen chloromera (Walker) - swamp cicada